Uncovering Cross-Objective Interference in Multi-Objective Alignment: Formal Analysis for Clipped Surrogate Objectives

-In this section, we use GRPO as a running example to derive sufficient conditions for per-objective improvement in modern RFT.
-The same corollaries and proofs apply to PPO-style clipped surrogate objectives, with the only change being the advantage estimation.
+We establish useful lemmas and theorems that analyze sufficient conditions for multi-objective improvement under clipped surrogate objectives.
+We use GRPO as a running example, while the same argument applies to PPO-style clipped surrogate objectives, with the only difference being the advantage estimator.
+All proofs are deferred to Appendix~\ref{appendix:proof}.

 Fix a prompt $\vect{x}$ and sample a group of $K$ completions $\vect{y}^{(1)},\dots,\vect{y}^{(K)}\sim p_{\theta_{\mathrm{old}}}(\cdot\mid \vect{x})$.
 Let $s_j \coloneq s(\vect{x},\vect{y}^{(j)})$ and define the group normalization $A_i(\vect{x}) \coloneq \frac{s_i-\bar{s}(\vect{x})}{\hat{\sigma}(\vect{x})}$.
 The GRPO surrogate objective is